-This reserve was vested on deposit for Recreation Reserve purposes.
+This reserve was vested on deposit for Recreation Reserve purposes and classified in 2024.

 03. Chambers Park

 Chambers Park is a recreation reserve that serves as a neighbourhood park for the adjacent residential properties.

 The reserve is largely green open space, with some mature trees.
 A playground is located in the north-western corner of the reserve.